 Adopt, Don’t Shop

 Yes, even full-bred whippets often wind up in shelters and rescues.
-Use Pets Adviser’s custom search to find an adoptable whippet near you.
+Use Petful’s custom search to find an adoptable whippet near you.
 Breeders are available if you choose to buy a whippet — but please be aware of the many puppy mill red flags.